loda-lang/loda-lang.github.io/list2.markdown

 * [A111685](https://oeis.org/A111685) ([program](/edit/?oeis=111685)): n + n(n+1) + n(n+1)(n+2) + ..., with n terms.
 * [A111686](https://oeis.org/A111686) ([program](/edit/?oeis=111686)): (n+1) + (n+1)(n+2) + ..., with n terms.
 * [A111688](https://oeis.org/A111688) ([program](/edit/?oeis=111688)): Primes and composite numbers alternately in increasing order.
+* [A111693](https://oeis.org/A111693) ([program](/edit/?oeis=111693)): The number system may be represented by linearly stringing together all the square domains.
+The number of the domain is given by r.
+It is noted that this has the same value as the circuit number in the Ellerstein square spiral.
+One below each odd square is a zero-centered octagonal number, which is divisible by 8.
+The value of this is eight times a triangular number.
+It may be seen that there are r octads in each square domain.
+The sequence is the first prime number in the first octad of each square domain.
 * [A111694](https://oeis.org/A111694) ([program](/edit/?oeis=111694)): a(1) = 1+2-3 = 0, a(2) = 4+5+6-7 = 8, a(3) = 8+9+10+11-12 = 26, a(4) = 13+14+15+16+17-18 = 57, ...
 * [A111700](https://oeis.org/A111700) ([program](/edit/?oeis=111700)): Number of integers between p(n) and p(n+1) which are coprime to (p(n+1)-p(n)), where p(n) is the n-th prime.
 * [A111701](https://oeis.org/A111701) ([program](/edit/?oeis=111701)): Least integer obtained when n is divided by prime(1), then by prime(2), then by prime(3), ..., stopping as soon as one of the primes does not divide it.
 In particular, a(2n-1) = 2n-1.